sparkfun/SparkFun_Qwiic_Pocket_Dev_Board_ESP32_C6/docs/arduino_example.md

     With either setting, <code>Serial1</code> is available and refers to the UART1 bus (default pins are 4 and 5).

-Select the board (SparkFun Qwiic Pocket Development Board - ESP32-C6) and Port and click "Upload".
+Select the board (SparkFun ESP32-C6 Qwiic Pocket) and Port and click "Upload".
 After uploading you should see the STAT LED on the board blinking every second.